SANOFI UK GROUP TAX STRATEGY

 In addition to the above, we also have a responsibility to our stakeholders to facilitate growth and sustain future competitiveness.
 Changes to our business model may result in changes in the value model and as such increase or decrease the total tax paid in the jurisdiction where a given affiliate of the Group operates.
 Such business decisions enable us to sustain our results and consequently continue to contribute our fair share of taxes to governments.

 The Group have established clear income tax policies and procedures.
-Our robust tax reporting processes include quarterly reporting by the affiliates, reviewed by the corporate tax team.
-In 2016, a new tax reporting tool was put in place with the aim of further improving the integrity of our reporting processes and timely compliance of all tax reporting obligations.
+Our robust tax reporting processes include quarterly reporting by the affiliates, reviewed by the Corporate Tax Team.
+The Group continues to review and invest where appropriate in new technology and tax reporting tools with the aim of further improving the integrity of our reporting processes and timely compliance of all tax reporting obligations.

 In addition, we have appropriate governance arrangements in place to ensure adherence of policies and controls specifically relating to tax.

-Within the UK responsibility for compliance with the tax policies and procedures lies with the Head of Tax, directly under the control of the UK Chief Financial Officer acting in their capacity as Senior Accounting Officer.
+Within the UK responsibility for compliance with the tax policies and procedures lies with the Head of Tax, directly under the control of the UK CFO acting in their capacity as Senior Accounting Officer.